Academy condemns Will Smith's actions, launches review

 AP Film Writer

-LOS ANGELES (AP) — The Academy of Motion Pictures Arts and Sciences says it condemns the actions of Will Smith during Sunday night’s Oscars and it will launch a formal review of his slapping of presenter Chris Rock.
+LOS ANGELES (AP) — The Academy of Motion Pictures Arts and Sciences on Monday said condemns the actions of Will Smith during Sunday night’s Oscars and it will launch a formal review of his slapping of presenter Chris Rock.

-In a statement Monday, the film academy said it will also “explore further action and consequences in accordance with our Bylaws, Standards of Conduct and California law.”

-Smith stunned the Dolby Theatre crowd and viewers at home when he took the stage during Rock’s remarks after the comedian made a joke about Jada Pinkett Smith, Smith’s wife.
-Rock turned to Jada Pinkett Smith, Smith’s wife, and said, “Jada, I love you.
-‘G.I.
-Jane 2,’ can’t wait to see it.”

 The joke touched a nerve.
 Pinkett Smith, whose head is shaved, has spoken publicly about her alopecia diagnosis.
 Rock has also previously joked about her.
 Rock hosted the 2016 Oscars, when some were boycotting the ceremony over the #OscarsSoWhite group of nominees, including the Smiths.
 Said Rock: “Jada boycotting the Oscars is like me boycotting Rihanna’s panties.
 I wasn’t invited.”